Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 dot -Tpng -o ComputeGraph\Pictures\graph.png ComputeGraph\Pictures\graph.dot
 ```

 You can change the graph by modifying the content of `graph.py`.
-When you modify the graph you only have to do:
+When you modify the graph, rebuild it with:

 ```shell
 python ComputeGraph/graph.py
 cbuild --toolchain AC6 -c Demo.Release+AVH_MPS3_Corstone-300 Demo.csolution.yml
 ```

-to rebuild.
-It will only rebuild one file.
+These commands will only rebuild one file.

 ## Limitations of the demo

 This demo only supports one player.
-The `SDSPlayer` node implementation in this demo waits on a timestamp with `osDelayUntil`.
+The `SDSPlayer` node implementation in this demo waits on a timestamp with [`osDelayUntil`](https://arm-software.github.io/CMSIS_6/latest/RTOS2/group__CMSIS__RTOS__Wait.html#ga3c807924c2d6d43bc2ffb49da3f7f3a1).

 If several players were used, those waits may create problems (and buffer overflows).
 It may be better in this case to have a global wait consistent with all players in each iteration of the scheduling loop.

 ## Replay

-The `player` node is playing an `sds` file `Audio` that is filtered by an IIR filter.

-The filtered signal is recorded with the `signalRec` node into an `sds` file `AudioRec`.

-We'd like to replay the filtered signal only.
+You can replay the previously recorded signal easily.
+In the beignning, the `player` node was playing an SDS audio file (`Audio.0.sds`) that was filtered by an IIR filter.
+The filtered signal was recorded to the `signalRec` node (in the file `AudioRec.0.sds`).
+Now, we're replaying the `signalRec` signal, thus eliminating the first couple of blocks from the initial graph.
+As the `signalRec` was converted to fixed point before stores, we need to apply a `toFloat` conversion to be compatible with the initial run.
+Here's what we do:

 ![graph](Documentation/graph.svg)